dynamicdan/policy-template/template-simple.md

 This policy impacts and supports the below principles.
 It is important to know when these principles should influence behaviour and the decision making process.

+`If you have a central and controlled list of princples in another resource then include the below disclaimer (otherwise remove it).
+Further, deep link the ID to the corresponding item in the principles resource.
+This reduces navigation resistance.`

+Disclaimer: ALWAYS refer to the most up-to-date version of the principles here (LINK).
+The below details for each principle may be outdated and is provided solely for convenience.

 | Area | ID | Principle | Consequences of **not** supporting | Process/organisational impact to support the principle |
 | --- | --- | --- | --- | --- |
 | `Eg, Data Governance` | `DG001` | `Very short description` | `Eg, inconsistent and unreliable data causing process slowdown` | `Eg, Changes to data require review and approval prior to publishing updates.` |